Category: Bike Law Illinois

 Read More

+Video proves driver is at fault, but Chicago police couldn’t care less.
 9/16/16 UPDATE: The driver has contacted our office and appears to be cooperating.
 Now we intend to follow up with respect to the responding officer’s actions.
-Thanks to everyone for their help identifying this driver. *** At 5:13 pm on September 12, 2016, a bicyclist was doored at 2359 N. Milwaukee Avenue in Chicago.
-Here’s the video.
-The cyclist […]
+Thanks to everyone for their help identifying this driver. *** At 5:13 pm on September 12, 2016, a…

 Read More

+Cyclist hit, cyclist injured, cyclist ticketed.
+Police wrong.
+Jury right!
 He had just been launched skyward by the front end of a pickup truck.
 Now the police were giving him a ticket.
-Jason was riding his road bike in the travel lane of North River Road in Libertyville, Illinois with his father-in-law and two friends when an impatient teenaged driver in a Toyota Tacoma pulled […]
+Jason was riding his road bike in the travel lane of North River Road in Libertyville, Illinois with his father-in-law and two friends when an…

 Read More

+The last few weeks of my job as a bike crash lawyer have been a mixture of both exhausting tragedy and a feeling of true purpose.
 It’s been a brutal start to the summer for cyclists.
-From New York to Michigan to San Fransisco and everywhere in between we’ve seen a level of carnage unmatched as far as I can remember.
-I’ve been told that there are all sorts of possible reasons for these bike crashes, mostly some combination including more […]
+From New York to Michigan to San Fransisco and everywhere in between we’ve seen a level of carnage unmatched…

 Read More